China accuses Washington of cyber-spying on university

-BEIJING (AP) — A Chinese police agency on Monday accused Washington of breaking into computers at a university that U.S. officials say does military research, adding to complaints by both governments of rampant online spying against each other.
+BEIJING (AP) — China on Monday accused Washington of breaking into computers at a university that U.S. officials say does military research, adding to complaints by both governments of rampant online spying against each other.

 Northwestern Polytechnical University reported computer break-ins in June, the National Computer Virus Emergency Response Center announced.
-It said the center, working with a commercial security provider, Qihoo 360 Technology Co., traced the attacks to the National Security Agency but gave no details of how that was done.
+It said the center, working with a commercial security provider, Qihoo 360 Technology Co., traced the attacks to the National Security Agency but didn’t say how that was done.

-The announcement accused the U.S. agency of taking information about the university’s network management and other “core technologies.”
-It said Chinese analysts found 41 “network attack” tools that it said were traced to the NSA.
+China accuses the United States of spying on universities, energy and internet companies and other targets.
+Washington accuses Beijing of stealing commercial secrets and has announced criminal charges against Chinese military officers.

+The U.S. actions “seriously endanger China’s national security,” said Foreign Ministry spokeswoman Mao Ning.
+She also accused Washington of eavesdropping on Chinese mobile phones and stealing text messages.

 The American Embassy in Beijing didn’t immediately respond to a request for comment.